The mod $p$ Riemann-Hilbert correspondence and the perfect site: Introduction

 \subsection{Acknowledgments}

 I am very grateful to Johannes Ansch\"utz, Bhargav Bhatt, Arthur-C\'esar Le Bras, Jacob Lurie, and Lucas Mann for stimulating discussions and correspondence.
 The idea of using the results of \cite{Breen} in this (and other more elaborate) settings was also independently observed by them.
 I also thank Matthew Emerton for a helpful conversation about \cite{EmertonKisin}, and Linquan Ma for exchanges about $F$-finiteness.
 Special thanks to Peter Scholze for suggesting the argument in the appendix.
-This work was done while the author was a Clay Research Fellow.
+I heartily thank the referee for many helpful comments and corrections.
+This work was done while the author was a Clay Research Fellow and while the author was supported by the National Science Foundation (\#2152235).